netscaler/cloud-native-getting-started/on-prem/README.md

 # How user traffic reaches hotdrink-beverage microservices?

-Client send the traffic to Tier 1 ADC thorugh Content Switching virtual server and reaches to pods where hotdrink beverage microservices are running.
+Client sends the traffic to Tier 1 ADC through Content Switching virtual server and reaches to pods where hotdrink beverage microservices are running.
 Detailed traffic flow is allocated in following gif picture (please wait for a moment on gif picture to see the packet flow).
 ![hotdrink-packetflow-gif](https://user-images.githubusercontent.com/42699135/53723239-4a566e80-3e8d-11e9-99d1-dd9bd53dea53.gif)

 # How user traffic reaches guestbook-beverage microservices?
-Client send the traffic to Tier 1 ADC thorugh Content Switching virtual server and reaches to pods where guestbook beverage microservices are running.
+Client sends the traffic to Tier 1 ADC through Content Switching virtual server and reaches to pods where guestbook beverage microservices are running.
 Detailed traffic flow is allocated in following gif picture (please wait for a moment on gif picture to see the packet flow).

 ![guestbook-app](https://user-images.githubusercontent.com/42699135/53723248-50e4e600-3e8d-11e9-8036-c27c9af22bf7.gif)